ClementNerma/Rave/docs/master.md

 }
 ```

 Inside the class, `this` refers to the current class.
 We can access all the class' attributes (even private ones) using it.
+Note the `fn` keyword is optional for class methods.

 We can now instanciate the class using the `new` keyword: